-- Determine TOR of the School Health community - Set school health policy direction. - Provide implementation guidelines and specific implementation manuals for provincial, district and school level to facilitate the implementation of the National School Health Policy and School Health Programs. - Appoint, capacitate and improve School Health Task Force at each level. - Providing budget request plans and mobilize national and international financial and technical resources for the financing of school health program implementation. - Ensure monitoring and evaluation of school health programs and distribute and use the results for program management on all levels. - Promote intersectoral collaboration on all levels.
+- → Determine TOR of the School Health community. - → Set school health policy direction. - → Provide implementation guidelines and specific implementation manuals for provincial, district and school level to facilitate the implementation of the National School Health Policy and School Health Programmes. - → Appoint, capacitate and improve School Health Task Force at each level.

+- → Providing budget request plans and mobilize national and international financial and technical resources for the financing of school health programme implementation. - → Ensure monitoring and evaluation of school health programmes and distribute and use the results for programme management on all levels. - → Promote intersectoral collaboration on all levels.